otrv4/otrv4/otrv4.md

   message), perform XSalsa20 encryption of the message.
 The nonce used for this operation is also included in the header of the data message packet.

-Authenticator (MAC)
-  The SHA3 MAC with the appropriate MAC key (see above) for everything: from the protocol version to the end of the encrypted message.

 ```